Mosafridi/movie-app/README.md

 # Movie App 🎥

-This project is a **Rich Internet Application (RIA)** designed for movie enthusiasts to view, add, edit, and delete movie details dynamically.
+This project is a **Rich Internet Application (RIA)** designed to view, add, edit, and delete movie details dynamically.
 The application uses modern web technologies and provides data visualization for a rich user experience.

 ---